phoenixwade/xpr-prediction-market/contracts/INSTALLATION.md

 - **xpredicting**: Prediction market + Multisig resolution (Phase 20)
 - **xpredprofit**: Profit sharing (Phase 19)

+## Token Configuration

+**Current Token**: TESTIES (2 decimal precision) on `tokencreate` contract

+This is a test token for development/testing purposes.
+The contracts accept TESTIES deposits and handle all balances/payouts in TESTIES instead of XUSDC.

 ## Prerequisites

 - Proton CLI (`proton`) installed and configured